Vardot/varbase/UPDATE.md

     And we make sure that we have all custom module or themes still in the "sites" folder
     And we make sure that all new used modules and features are present.
-    And clear Drupal cash by "drush cr" in the docroot Then we will be ready to update the active config and database.
+    And clear Drupal cache by "drush cr" in the docroot Then we will be ready to update the active config and database.
 ```